fivetran/dbt_quickbooks/README.md

 ### Disabling models

 This package takes into consideration that not every QuickBooks account utilizes the same transactional tables, and allows you to disable the corresponding functionality.
-By default, all variables are assumed to be `false`.
+By default, all variables are assumed to be `true`.
 Add variables for only the tables you would like to disable:

 ```yml
 # dbt_project.yml